betty2310/docs/docs/index.md

 Special thanks a ton to :hugging::

 1. [@betty](About/Me.md) there's nothing wrong with thanking yourself right?
-2. [@huytd](https://github.com/huytd) for the ideas of the site and inspire me so much!
+2. [@huytd](https://github.com/huytd) for the ideas of the site and inspired me so much!
 3. [mkdocs-material](https://squidfunk.github.io/mkdocs-material/) for help me build this website.